fivenorth-io/loop-sdk/README.md

 Coming soon

+## Loop Server Signing API

+Beside allow dapp to connect and signing transaction for user, Loop SDK also allow a Loop user to extract their private key and script it to submit transaction to loop validator pragamatically

 # Development Guide

 This section is only if you want to actively develop the SDK itself.
 To use the SDK, follow the `#Usage Guide` section